nuxeo/doc.nuxeo.com-content/src/nxdoc/marketplace-add-ons.md

 ---
 {{! excerpt}}

-This chapter presents list of Nuxeo Packages available on the Nuxeo Marketplace for the latest version of the Nuxeo Platform.
+This chapter presents how to apprehend and customize the additional packages available on the Nuxeo Platform, typically from the Nuxeo Marketplace.

-{{! /excerpt}}{{! multiexcerpt name='MP-packages-list'}}

-_Use the field below to search for a specific add-on._

-{{! table-filter removed }}

-Use: "In progress for x.y.z (JC)", "Ready for x.y.z" or "Released for x.y.z" or any other relevant comment.

-{{! /multiexcerpt}}
+{{! /excerpt}}

+{{{multiexcerpt 'MP-packages-list' page='USERDOC710:Adding Features'}}}